6. ON MARVIN HARRIS

 Above all, in both of the contending books primarily under discussion here, the overall concern was a science of culture, a matter reflected in both of the subtitles.
 The subtitle which Harris used for Cultural Materialism was The Struggle for a Science of Culture.
 Whereas my own subtitle for Meaning in Anthropos became Anthropography as an Interdisciplinary Science of Culture.
 See further Philosophical Anthropography.
 Some postmodernists deny the possibility of a science of culture, while some conservative academics deny the relevance of any citizen contribution.

 With regard to Claude Levi-Strauss, this French anthropologist employed the methods of linguistics as a model for analysis of societies.
 He tended to imply that non-structuralist explanations were reductionist.
 His exegesis of mythology is not everywhere agreed upon, a factor applying very much to his Mythologiques (4 vols, 1964-71; English trans.
 1969-81).
 His structuralism exerted a strong influence in France outside anthropology.
-Levi-Strauss is one of the influences claimed upon the psychoanalyst Jacques Lacan (d.
-1981) and the philosopher Jacques Derrida (d.
-2004).
+Levi--Strauss is one of the influences claimed upon the psychoanalyst Jacques Lacan (d.1981) and the philosopher Jacques Derrida (d.2004).

 In the same book, Marvin Harris resists the "exclusively ideational" versions of culture favoured in anthropology.
 Harris here means the notion that "ideas guide behaviour."
 This belief does not always happen in real life, as he says.
 "No one has sought to define culture as exclusively behavioural.
 Wouldn't it be best to accept both ideas and behaviour as our starting point?"
 (Theories of Culture, p.
 29).
-I agree, and this interface was included in my own version of a "science of culture."
+This interface was included in my own version of a "science of culture."
 The main point being that there are different ways of formulating the combination.